Rahlf-IT/Simple-Maintenance/README.md

-# Simple-Maintainance
+# Simple-Maintenance
-Simple Maintainance - Website/Page
+Simple Maintenance - Website/Page

 //

-One-File Maintainance Webpage.
+One-File Maintenance Webpage.
 Free-To-Use.

 How to use: